Carlos Kleiber: Mature career

 During his freelance career, Kleiber restricted his conducting appearances to select occasions.
 He made his British debut in 1966 with a performance at the Edinburgh Festival of Alban Berg's Wozzeck, a work whose premiere his father had conducted in 1925.
 Kleiber's repertoire at the Royal Opera House included Der Rosenkavalier, Elektra, La bohème and Otello.
 He made his Bayreuth debut in 1974 conducting Richard Wagner's Tristan und Isolde.

 His American debut came in 1978 with the Chicago Symphony Orchestra, where he again conducted in 1983, his only US orchestra appearances.
 His Metropolitan Opera debut was in 1988, conducting La bohème with Luciano Pavarotti and Mirella Freni.
 In 1989, following Herbert von Karajan's resignation from the Berlin Philharmonic, Kleiber was offered, but declined, the opportunity to succeed him as music director.
 He returned to the Met in 1989 to conduct La traviata, and in 1990 for Otello and Der Rosenkavalier.

-Kleiber kept out of the public eye, and apparently gave an interview only once in his lifetime, contrary to reports that he never gave any.
+Kleiber kept out of the public eye and apparently gave one interview in his lifetime, contrary to reports that he never gave any.
 After he resigned from the Bavarian State Opera, his appearances became less frequent and he made only a few recordings.

 Most of these studio recordings are highly regarded; they include Ludwig van Beethoven's fifth and seventh symphonies with the Vienna Philharmonic, Johannes Brahms's Symphony No. 4 and Franz Schubert's third and eighth ("Unfinished") symphonies, also with the Vienna Philharmonic, recordings of Dvořák's Concerto for piano and orchestra with Sviatoslav Richter, Carl Maria von Weber's Der Freischütz, Johann Strauss' Die Fledermaus and Giuseppe Verdi's La traviata.
 His last studio recording was Richard Wagner's Tristan und Isolde with the Staatskapelle Dresden.
 Recording sessions began in 1980.
 Kleiber left before they were completed, but since a musically complete performance had been set down, Deutsche Grammophon released it, much to Kleiber's anger.

 Kleiber's small studio discography has been increased by a number of releases of live recordings, often sourced from broadcast relays.
-These have included his two Vienna New Year's Concerts, and performances of Beethoven's Fourth, Sixth and Seventh Symphonies with the Bavarian State Orchestra.
+These have included his two Vienna New Year's Concerts, performances of Beethoven's Fourth and Seventh Symphonies with the Concertgebouw Orchestra and the Sixth with the Bavarian State Orchestra.
 The Sixth is especially notable as the only occasion on which Kleiber conducted the work; in this instance the source came not from a radio broadcast but a C-90 compact cassette recorded for his son.